kiali/kiali.io/content/en/docs/FAQ/distributed-tracing.md

 ### Why do I see "error reading server preface: http2: frame too large" error when Kiali is not able to fetch Traces?

-Sometimes this error can occur when there is an problem in the configuration and there is an http url configured but Kiali is configured to use grpc.
+Sometimes this error can occur when there is a problem in the configuration and there is an http url configured but Kiali is configured to use grpc.
 For example:

 ```yaml
 use_grpc: true